-But whilst BF% is a better measure of body composition than weight or BMI, it’s still not the best measure because, like weight and BMI, it wraps everything up into a single number.
+But whilst BF% is a better measure of body composition than weight or BMI, it’s still not the best measure because, like weight and BMI, it wraps everything up into one, single number.

-Body fat percentage is actually just the ratio of your fat to your weight, which means it's affected by your non-fat mass as well as your fat.
+Body fat percentage is actually just the ratio of your fat to your weight, which means it's affected by your non-fat mass (mainly muscle) as well as your fat.
 One number trying to take account of two things - not good!

-Can you see now why BF% is not the best metric?
+Can you see now why body fat percentage is not the best metric?

-If we look at the FMI and LMI for our two male subjects, we see what polar opposites they are.
+If we look at the FMI and LMI for the two men, we see what polar opposites they are.
 For fat, one man is in the lowest 30%, the other is in the highest 35%.
 For lean mass and muscle the situation is reversed.
 In relation to his height, one man has more muscle than 90% of men, the other has less muscle than 90%.

-Until you know your FMI and LMI and get a clear picture of your body composition you can't be really sure what your training and nutrition priorities should be.
+Until you know your FMI and LMI and get the best picture of your body composition you can't be really sure what your training and nutrition priorities should be.